-It’s easy for some of the smartest people to lose all sight of common sense when they’re being reeled in by a catfish: an online imposter who tries to win your sympathy — and your love — by creating an elaborate scheme.
+It’s easy for some of the smartest people to lose all sight of common sense when they’re being reeled in by a catfish: an online imposter who tries to win your sympathy – and your love – by creating an elaborate scheme.
+This doesn’t happen all the time obviously and is less likely to happen on religious sites like those for Christian mingling and muslim marriage.
+However, people who use online dating sites still need to be careful of course.
 Award-winning technology reporter Kurt Knutsson, known around the country as Kurt the CyberGuy, shares his top ten reality checks to see if you’re being baited by a catfish.
-If you identify with at least two of the below scenarios, you could be falling prey to a scam artist.
+In a world where internet dating is the new normal, it’s important to stay safe.
+Dating is now not as simple as walking into a bar wearing True Pheromones (or a similar product) and getting lucky.
+It’s about being able to communicate on the internet.
+If you identify with at least two of the below scenarios, you could be falling prey to a scam artist, so make sure you test his character first to see if he is an eligible partner.

 1. Dumb Date Data Physical descriptions need to be proportional.
 For example, someone who is 6-feet tall usually does not weigh 90 lbs.
 Look for any other descriptions that don’t add up to the profile photo.
 Tip: Ask them to take a photo holding a unique phrase or their own name on it and send it to you.
 Ask to have a live video talk using Skype or Facetime.
 Most of today’s smartphones, tablets and laptops come equipped with a built-in camera and/or video.
 Someone reluctant to speak on live video, claiming shyness or that they can’t find a camera, should be a red flag.